tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 _APSExtProtocolHTTPTransportProvider_ - Provides a HTTP transport.

-_APSStreamedJSONRPCProtocolProvider_ - Provides version 1.0 and 2.0 of JSONRPC.
+_APSStreamedJSONRPCProtocolProvider_ - Provides version 1.0 and 2.0 of JSONRPC, JSONHTTP and JSONREST.

 ## APIs

 public _interface_ __APSExternalProtocolService__   [se.natusoft.osgi.aps.api.external.extprotocolsvc] {

->  This service makes the currently available externalizable services available for calling.
+This service makes the currently available externalizable services available for calling.
 It should be used by a bundle providing an externally available way of calling a service (JSON over http for example) to translate and forward calls to the local service.
-The locally called service is not required to be aware that it is called externally.  __Never cache any result of this service!__ Always make a new call to get the current state.
+The locally called service is not required to be aware that it is called externally.

+__Never cache any result of this service!__ Always make a new call to get the current state.
 Also note that it is possible that the service represented by an APSExternallyCallable have gone away after it was returned, but before you do call() on it!
 In that case an APSNoServiceAvailableException will be thrown.
 Note that you can register as an APSExternalProtocolListener to receive notifications about externalizable services coming and going, and also protocols coming and going to keep up to date with the current state of things.

 __public Set<String> getAvailableServices()__

->  Returns all currently available services.
+Returns all currently available services.

 __public List<APSExternallyCallable> getCallables(String serviceName) throws RuntimeException__

->  Returns all APSExternallyCallable for the named service object.
+Returns all APSExternallyCallable for the named service object.

 _Parameters_